gnolang/gno/gno.land/pkg/gnoweb/README.md

 ## Generate

-To generate the public assets for the project, including CSS and JavaScript files, run the following command.
+To generate the public assets for the project, including static assets (fonts, CSS and JavaScript... files), run the following command.
 This should be used while editing CSS, JS, or any asset files:

 ```sh